Hoyas history; Colorado uses 3s to dismiss Georgetown 96-73

 NEXT UP

-Colorado will play No. 4 Florida State in search of its first Sweet 16 trip since 1969.
+Colorado will play the winner of Florida State-UNC Greensboro, in search of its first Sweet 16 trip since 1969.

-Georgetown has only two seniors on the roster, but one of them is Jamorko Pickett, who was held to 11 points on 3-for-13 shooting.
+Georgetown has only two seniors on the roster, but one of them is Jomorko Pickett, who was held to 11 points on 3-for-13 shooting.

 More AP college basketball coverage: https://apnews.com/hub/college-basketball and bracket: https://apnews.com/hub/ncaa-mens-bracket